SDU-eScience/UCloud/docs/reference/providers_authentication.md

 # $host is the UCloud instance to contact.
 Example: 'http://localhost:8080' or 'https://cloud.sdu.dk'
 # $accessToken is a valid access-token issued by UCloud
 # ------------------------------------------------------------------------------------------------------

+# 📝 Note: The tokens shown here are not representative of tokens you will see in practice

 # Authenticated as provider
 curl -XPOST -H "Authorization: Bearer $accessToken" -H "Content-Type: content-type: application/json; charset=utf-8" "$host/auth/providers/refresh" -d '{